-In a world that runs on all sorts of technology from mobile computing and smartphones to automation in factories to the cybersecurity behind your favorite online stores, it’s easy to see how developing computing skills could serve you well in advancing your career.
+In a world that runs on all sorts of technology from mobile computing and smartphones to automation in factories to the cybersecurity behind your favorite online stores, it’s easy to see how developing information technology (IT) skills could serve you well in advancing your career.

 Why IT skills are important for any field

 According to the Bureau of Labor Statistics (BLS), employment in computer and information technology occupations is projected to grow 11% from 2019 to 2029, adding about 531,200 new jobs.1 Reviewing that data, it’s clear that computing skills can lead to a lot of opportunities and professional stability with sustained need for IT professionals.

 The BLS also reports that demand for computer and IT workers will stem primarily from greater emphasis on cloud computing, the collection and storage of big data, and information security.1 What’s promising about each of these needs is that they’ll likely appear across all sectors, meaning you could be well positioned to simply build on your current industry knowledge with computing expertise to get a promotion or transition into a role at your organization with more opportunities.

 The demand for computing skills has also driven a market for products and services that promise to make you an IT expert in little time.
 There are plenty of options out there from bootcamps to coding applications but for a comprehensive curriculum along with academic and career support, consider an online Master of Science in Computer and Information Science from a trusted name in education.
 Today’s online degrees often offer the option to take courses on your time so you don’t need to put your life on pause, plus with vetted faculty and audited curricula, you know you’re getting the real deal.
 Plus, some master’s programs now offer pathways for computing newbies to gain a solid foundation of IT skills that will catch them up to computing peers.

 If a computing degree seems right for your career goals, read on for top skills to develop that could be immediately relevant to your current job.